Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 Operator symbol `&&` performs logical conjunction over two values of type `kotlin.Boolean`.
 This operator is **lazy**, meaning that it does not evaluate the right hand side argument unless the left hand side argument evaluated to `true`.

-Both operands of a logical conjunction expression must have a type which is a subtype of `kotlin.Boolean`, otherwise it is a type error.
+Both operands of a logical conjunction expression must have a type which is a subtype of `kotlin.Boolean`, otherwise it is a compile-time error.
 The type of logical disjunction expression is `kotlin.Boolean`.

 ### Equality expressions